Entwicklungsburo-Stresing/EBST_CAM/README.md

 Debug-Labview	| Debug build for DLL with Labview libriaries for communication with Labview software.
 Release			| Release build for escam, DLL and CsimpleExample.
 Use this for production usage for escam and for DLL usage with Python, Matlab or other usage.
 Release_minimal	| Release build for escam and CsimpleExample and minimal release build for DLL.
 Use this for production usage for escam and for DLL usage with Python, Matlab or other usage when you don't need additional functions like the greyscale viewer, hdf5, math functions or other additional appearing windows.
-Release-Labview	| Release build for DLL with Labview libriaries for communication with Labview software.
+Release-Labview	| Release build for DLL with Labview libraries for communication with Labview software.
 Use this for production usage with Labview.

 ### Installing Windows driver
 Run `install_run_as_admin.bat` from [Stresing14.00_Driver_Distribution_Package](http://stresing.de/dwnl/ebstdrv14v00.rar) as admin.